Outside Voices

 A lot of people think that because I am a communications coach that I have a perfect marriage, perfect children, and a perfect team culture at work.
 Let’s set the record straight: I don’t.
 None of the above.
 Just because you understand a concept and teach it to others, does not mean that you have it personally mastered for all time.
 I am a good communicator most of the time, and I aspire to be a great one.
 It’s actually a very good thing that I do teach it so often as I need the consistent reminder of the principles as much as anyone.

 But, one thing I know is that if you want to get better at something, it’s pretty hard to coach yourself.
-We all have blind spots, and a pair of qualified outside eyes can be invaluable in helping us handle limiting beliefs, see new possibilities, and gain access to resources we didn’t even know existed.
-I currently have a business coach, a fitness coach, a marketing coach, and a financial coach.
+We all have blind spots, and a pair of qualified outside eyes can be invaluable in helping us handle limiting beliefs, seeing new possibilities, and gaining access to resources we didn’t even know existed.
+I’ve had business coaches, a fitness coaches, a marketing coaches, and financial coaches.
 On occasion, I’ve used a parenting coach, a speaking coach, and an image coach with great success.
 All have proven to me that I need outside counsel from people who have gained a level of success to which I aspire.
 I consider them to be my personal board of directors.

 “Each person holds so much power within themselves that needs to be let out.